payjoin/payjoin.org/README.md

 Satoshi said that transactions with multiple inputs "necessarily reveal that their inputs were owned by the same owner" in the bitcoin whitepaper.
 That assumes transactions only have one funding source.

-Surveillance companies use this assumption to creep on bitcoin users.
+Surveillance companies use th
+assumption to creep on bitcoin users.

 ## A Solution